 When you then “do it for real”, it will already feel more familiar and therefore not as threatening.
+There is a new reference point to pattern-match to.
 The previously dreaded social event may even, dare I say it, turn out to be relaxing and fun.

-But it’s important to understand here that we are talking about more than just what you believe…
+But before you jump ahead of yourself and start arranging the mother of all parties, it’s important to understand here that we are talking about more than just what you believe…

 You can fully believe something is good for you and still fearfully flee from it.
 You can fully believe something (or someone) is bad for you but still be emotionally driven towards it (or them).
 Think abusive relationships.